 Make a delicious warm salad on the barbecue or in a grill pan and top it with seasonal vegetables and root-based dressings.

-No doubt, who ever you are you have heard of chia.
-I am just beginning my experiments with chia or Chia seeds.
-Its a spieces of plant from the mint family.
+Chia is a spieces of plant from the mint family.
 It’s leafy and it flowers but the seeds are what the plants are grown for and those seeds are full of omega 3 fatty acids and full of 25-30% extractable oil.
 There are a few types of Chia, they are mottle-colored with brown, gray, and white.. and a luxurious black Chia.

 You can make this delicious warm salad on the Barbeque or in a grill pan.
 It can be also totally vegetarian if you wish.